 Some of you may be getting a little anxious about upcoming Thanksgiving feasts.
 In fact, you may be wondering if there’s a way to get out of them.
 Perhaps, come down with a plague or something.
 Many people love family gatherings with their seemingly picture perfect families.
 But, when family dynamics are challenging, you have cause to dread them as I did when I was a young professional.
 I never knew when a casual remark might offend.
 Or, when I might be perceived as self-centered when talking about my career since my life was so different from others gathered around the table.
-And, when my stepmom criticized my life choices after refilling her wine glass, my irritation was visible and made others uncomfortable.
-In looking back, I could have approached it much differently, had I been older and wiser.

 How can you approach family time more objectively regardless of the dynamics?
 How can you stop becoming a kid again once you walk in the door?
 Here are four ways to leverage your job skills so you can act like the grown-up you are, avoid getting bogged down in dysfunctional quagmire and survive.